joolstorrentecalo/gitlab-foss/doc/user/gitlab_com/index.md

 For outgoing connections from CI/CD runners, we are not providing static IP addresses.
 Most GitLab.com instance runners are deployed into Google Cloud Platform (GCP) in `us-east1`, except _Linux GPU-enabled_ and _Linux Arm64_, hosted in `us-central1`.
-You can configure any IP-based firewall by looking up [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#find_ip_range).
+Any IP-based firewall can be configured by looking up [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#find_ip_range).
-MacOS runners are hosted on AWS and have a different IP range.
-For more information, see [AWS IP address ranges](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 ## Hostname list